 NATIONAL WRITERS UNION TO HOLD CONTRACT AND NEGOTIATION WORKSHOP AT POYNTER INSTITUTE

-NEW YORK (September 4, 2012) - Paul J. MacArthur, Vice President of External Organizing and Assistant National Contract Advisor of the National Writers Union, will be conducting a contract and negotiation workshop at the Poynter Institute on October 1, 2012 as part of Poynter's Writing and Selling Your Freelance Stories seminar.
+NEW YORK (September 4, 2012) - Paul J. MacArthur, Vice President of External Organizing and Assistant National Contract Advisor of the National Writers Union, will be conducting a contract and negotiation workshop at the Poynter Institute in St. Petersburg, Florida on October 1, 2012 as part of Poynter's Writing and Selling Your Freelance Stories seminar.

 The NWU contract and negotiation workshop will teach writers how to examine freelance contracts, negotiate better deals, and avoid contract language that can cause unforeseen problems.
 Freelancers will learn what terms they can't live without and what clauses absolutely must go.

 "Many of the issues between freelancers and publishers are the result of bad contracts," says MacArthur.
 "By learning how to spot troublesome contract language and negotiate better deals, writers can avoid the pitfalls associated with bad contracts and make more money."

 The Poynter Institute is one of the nation's top schools for professional journalists and news media leaders, as well as future journalists and journalism teachers.
 Poynter's Writing and Selling Your Freelance Stories seminar is designed to help writers, primarily those in the freelance market, tell better stories and sell them.
 For more information about the Writing and Selling Your Freelance Stories seminar, including potential partial scholarships, go to: http://about.poynter.org/training/in-person/w401d-12